Reinforz/twitter-oauth2-blog/README.md

 We see our Twitter username in there instead of the Twitter button now, which shows that the `me` query is being executed successfully.
 As a result, we now have a working user authentication system, via Twitter OAuth 2.0, in our minimal full-stack web application.

 ## Conclusion
 Thanks for reading!
-[This](https://github.com/Reinforz/twitter-oauth2-blog) is the github repository with all the codes.
-Find more fun things you can do with the Twitter api [here](https://developer.twitter.com/en/docs/api-reference-index).
+[This](https://github.com/Reinforz/twitter-oauth2-blog) is the Github repository with all the codes.
+Find more fun things you can do with the Twitter API [here](https://developer.twitter.com/en/docs/api-reference-index).
 Another example implementation of authentication via Twitter OAuth 2.0 can be found [here](https://github.com/imoxto/imodit).